The art of putting is unique to every golfer and the selection of putter is down to the look, feel, and putting stroke of every individual.

 How to Choose A Putter?

-- Putter heads vary vastly from blade putters to huge mallet putters.
-Your putter must suit your eye and enhance the feel of the stroke.
+Putter heads vary vastly from blade putters to huge mallet putters.
+When figuring out what to look for in a putter, keep in mind that it must suit your eye and enhance the feel of the stroke.
 If too heavy, bulky or it does not inspire confidence, it will impair your stroke.

 Selecting a putter that suits your eye and putting stroke will go a long way in getting you to hole more putts.
 However, having a solid putting stroke is key to the process and no putter can solve an inconsistent stroke.